cno-opa/recruit-stat/README.md

 ## To do

+ * Fn to list Excel files in data dir and give user option of choosing which one to load
  * Plotting
  * Is passing data through master.Rdata file smart?
  * Decide if stdin is the best way to incorporate NOPD data